hyperoslo/Aftermath/README.md

 result immediately.
 On the other hand it's the best place in the application to write asynchronous code.

-The restriction is to create only one command handler for each command.
+The restriction is to create only one command handler per command.

 ### Event

-**Command Handler** is responsible for publishing **events** that will be consumed by reactions.
+Command Handler is responsible for publishing **events** that will be consumed by reactions.
 There are 3 types of events:

-- **Progress** event indicates that the operation triggered by command has been started and is in the pending state at the moment.
+- `Progress` event indicates that the operation triggered by command has been started and is in the pending state at the moment.
-- **Data** event holds the output produced by the command execution
+- `Data` event holds the output produced by the command execution.
-- **Error** notifies that an error has been occurred during the command execution
+- `Error` notifies that an error has been occurred during the command execution.

 ### Reaction